AluBhorta/AluBhorta/README.md

 I'm a Full Stack Software Engineer with expertise in Node.js and Python ecosystems. 🌱

-Expreienced in building secure, scalable and robust applications by leveraging the Cloud. ☁️
+Passionate about building secure, scalable and robust applications by leveraging the Cloud. ☁️

 Highly obsessed with System Design, Architecture and Containers. 🐋

-Passionate about continuous learning and integration. 🔁
+Believes in continuous learning, integration & startups. 🔁

 Currently looking for a remote dev role on a fun and engaging team. 👨‍💻